• Skip to primary navigation

 • Silver Sage Lodge is also a ski lodge or bunk house type building.
 Each of the 47 rooms in Silver sage contains one queen bed and two sets of bunk beds.
 There is no dresser.
 There is a nightstand by the queen bed.
 There is a hanging bar for clothes with a shelf above.
 There is no closet.

-Your total cost for the week will depend on which of the four available housing options you select, below.
+Your total cost for the week will depend on which of the three available housing options you select, below.

-Prices shown include: room and all meals from Sunday evening February 1 through Sunday morning February 8; round-trip transportation between the Denver airport and Snow Mountain Ranch in Granby (on designated days and at designated times); all cross-country trail and other fees; and most afternoon and evening programs and activities.
-The cost of transportation from home to and from Denver is the responsibility of the participant.
-Full payment is due from all accepted applicants by November 15, 2025.
+Prices shown include: room and all meals from Sunday evening January 17 through Sunday morning January 24, round-trip transportation between the Bozeman airport and West Yellowstone (on designated days and at designated times); all cross-country trail and other fees; and most afternoon and evening programs and activities.
+The cost of transportation from home to and from Bozeman is the responsibility of the participant.
+Full payment is due from all accepted applicants by November 15, 2026.

 26. If you have requested a double-occupancy room, what is the name of your preferred roommate, if any.
 If you do not have someone specific in mind, please describe the type of person with whom you would like to be paired as a roommate.

-29. If you are not staying at Snow Mountain Ranch what is your local address, and the best phone number to reach you, during the week?
+29. If you are not staying at the Holiday Inn or Gray Wolf Inn what is your local address, and the best phone number to reach you, during the week?

-30. Please indicate below which of the four available menu plans would be your choice for dinners during the week.
+30. Please indicate below which of the three available menu plans would be your choice for dinners during the week.
+Please be aware that all entrees for each of the three plans will be gluten free.

-Please note that the Standard, Pescatarian, vegetarian and gluten free pescatarian menu plans are the only four menu options that will be available during the week.
+Please note that the Standard, Pescatarian and vegan menu plans are the only three menu options that will be available during the week.
 Thank you for understanding and cooperating with these choices.

 Skiing Information and Preferences